dhis2/training-docs/content/tracker_use/tg_event_reports.md

 #### STOP!
 Have them perform *Exercise 2* in the learner's guide.

-### Create an aggregate/pivot table event report using a repeatable stage
+### Compare aggregate/pivot table event and enrollment reports using a repeatable stage

 The same concepts that we applied to line lists are applicable to the data when it is aggregated.
 So, when event is selected as the output type it will count the number of events, including repeated events within a stage.

-Let's review a very simple example
+Let's review a very simple example with the following inputs

 - Table Style : Pivot, Output Type : Event
 - Program : COVAC - COVID-19 Vaccination Registration